 Logs Rocks and Steel is a multisport adventure race across the wild terrain of the Haliburton Highlands in Ontario, Canada.
-Participants have two courses to choose from.
-The Wolf Course, which consists of a 5k paddle, 14k mountain bike, and 5k trail run.
-Or the Championship Course, which consists of a 16k paddle, 45k mountain bike and 16k trail run, and new for 2014 The Adventure Race Course, which covers up to 60km of biking paddling and trekking.
+Participants have three courses to choose from: The Wolf Course, which consists of a 5k paddle, 14k mountain bike, and 5k trail run, The Championship Course, which consists of a 16k paddle, 45k mountain bike and 16k trail run, and new for 2014 The Adventure Race Course, which covers up to 60km of biking paddling and trekking.
 The Wolf and Championship courses are fully marked (except for the paddling legs, where minimal navigation skills are required).
 While the Adventure Race Course requires navigation by map & compass in all disciplines.
 All routes are jaw droppingly scenic, amazingly challenging and at the end of it all, absolutely rewarding!

 The following Get Out There Magazine video provides a great taste of what to expect in the event.
 It was created in 2011 by Championship Course participant Stephan Meyer and the second in 2014 by Wolf Course participant Dr. Adam.

 Visit us on Facebook